 How to Get to the Roman Countryside From Rome

 This one might sound a bit strange at first.
 Going from Rome to the Roman countryside?
 Isn’t that the same place?
 No, not exactly.
-In this sense, we are meaning getting from Rome’s city center, where most people will be during their visit, to the beautiful countryside of Rome.
-The Roman countryside is located south of the city center and is another day trip that you’ll be making exclusively via car.
+In this sense, we get from Rome’s city center, where most people will be during their visit, to the beautiful countryside of Rome.
+The Roman countryside is located south of the city center and is another day trip you’ll make exclusively via car.

 What to do on the Roman Countryside

-If you’re trying to imagine what to expect with the Roman countryside, just think of the famous Tuscany countryside, but on a much smaller scale.
-The Roman countryside offers some of the same amazing views, coupled with delicious food and authentic, local wine.
-You can aimlessly explore and see what comes about throughout the countryside or visit one of the three main towns located within — Frascati, Ariccia, and Castelgandolfo.
+If you’re trying to imagine what to expect from the Roman countryside, just think of the famous Tuscany countryside on a much smaller scale.
+The Roman countryside offers some of the same amazing views, delicious food, and authentic local wine.
+You can aimlessly explore and see what comes about throughout the countryside or visit one of the three main towns in Frascati, Ariccia, and Castelgandolfo.

-If you’re a fan of white wine (much of what you’ll find throughout Italy leans towards red), then you need to stop by Frascati and try some of their local selections.
-Maybe you’re in the mood for some local food, then Ariccia is the place for you with its authentic porchetta.
-Or if you’re more interested in seeing some ancient structures and religious landmarks, then consider Castelgandolfo, which is where the Pope’s summer house is located.
+If you’re a fan of white wine (much of what you’ll find throughout Italy leans towards red), you need to stop by Frascati and try some of their local selections.
+Maybe you’re in the mood for some local food, and Ariccia is the place for you with its authentic porchetta.
+Or, if you’re more interested in seeing some ancient structures and religious landmarks, consider Castelgandolfo, where the Pope’s summer house is located.

 Calcata